-Crises that can affect construction companies occur either periodically or suddenly.
-Companies that can manage a crisis can estimate them and distinguish them by their types, take preventive measures, learn lessons, and recover as soon as possible.
+Crisis can occur either periodically or suddenly.
+Construction Companies that can manage a crisis can estimate them ahead of time and distinguish them by their types.
+We take preventive measures, learn lessons, and recover as soon as possible.

-I think it was in college when I first realized how much the lessons I learned growing up had helped me then and would continue to help me in the future with my career.
-It was in a Calculus I class that I was taking for the second time.
-The professor pulled me aside and said she was impressed with my determination to overcome my previous failures and “train” myself to do the work and get the grade that I needed to move onto the next required class.
-My professor even offered to write me a letter of recommendation in the future, because being “trainable” was a valuable asset to have in college, in a career, and in life.
+It was in college when I first realized how important the lessons I learned growing up would be later in my career.
+I was taking a Calculus I class for the second time when the professor pulled me aside to talk.
+She said she was impressed with my determination to overcome my previous failures and “train” myself to do the work and get the grade that I needed to pass.
+My professor even offered to write me a letter of recommendation in the future, because being “trainable” was a valuable asset to have in college, in a career and life.

-I can admit it, nobody is perfect, but I believe I can be a great Project Manager in the face of a crisis situation.
-I have a dedicated and diligent work ethic, patience, and the refusal to shut down in the face of adversity.
-I can think outside the box and have common sense to recognize and accept the help of others.
-Most importantly, I have the courage and fierce determination to come up with practical solutions to the occasional crisis, in addition to most problems that come up during the normal course of a project.
+Nobody is perfect, but I believe I am a great Project Manager in the face of a crisis.
+I have a dedicated and diligent work ethic, patience, and the refusal to freeze up in the face of adversity.
+I think outside the box and have the common sense to recognize and accept the help of others.
+Most importantly, I have the courage and determination to come up with practical solutions to the occasional crisis, in addition to most problems that come up during the normal course of a project.
 All of these traits have helped me to get through some of the toughest projects that I have ever worked on.

-I don’t know what it is that pushes me to lock onto a problem and not stop until it is resolved.
-No matter how many phone calls, e-mails, meetings, sketches, brainstorms, and RFI conversations I have had to tackle--I won’t stop until it is resolved, period.
-Maybe it’s the challenge, the satisfaction of solving a problem, or averting a full-blown crisis.
+I have an innate drive to lock onto a problem and not stop until it is resolved.
+No matter how many phone calls, e-mails, meetings, sketches, brainstorms, and RFI conversations I have had to tackle, I won’t stop until it is resolved.
+Maybe it’s the challenge, the satisfaction of solving a problem or averting a full-blown crisis that gives me the motivation.
 Maybe I feel compelled simply because it’s my job.

-I’ve said it before and I’ll say it again, I am lucky that I love the work that I do and the company that I work for.
-March Construction appreciates our hard work and dedication to getting the job done, no matter what obstacles that need to be overcome.
+I think that in the construction field, just like any other, you need to have that internal drive to succeed and overcome obstacles!
+I am lucky that I love the work I do and the company that I work for.
+March Construction appreciates our hard work and dedication to getting the job done.